-The most important software used in OIS includes word processing, spreadsheets, database, presentation, email, web browser, and personal information management.
-In OIS, computers have modems, video cameras, speakers, microphones, scanners, fax and web-enabled devices such as cellular phones, etc.
+The most important software used in OIS includes word processing, spreadsheets, database, presentation, email, web browsers, and personal information management.
+In OIS, computers have modems, video cameras, speakers, microphones, scanners, fax, and web-enabled devices such as cellular phones, etc.

 Transaction Processing Systems

 The transaction processing system (TPS) is used to store and process day-to-day business activities.
 An automated teller machine (ATM) is an example of TPS.
 This system processes data faster reduces clerical costs and improves customer services.

 Initially, TPS worked in batch processing.
 It means that the computer collects data over time and then processes all transactions later as a group.
 Now the computer processes each transaction as it is entered.
 This is known as online transaction processing (OLTP).

 Management information system (MIS) is used to generate timely, accurate and organized information for the managers and other users.
 This information is used to make decisions, solve problems, supervise activities, and monitor progress.

 It evolved from a transaction processing system.
 It provides useful information for the management to make important decisions about the organization.
 MIS creates three types of information:

 - Summary Report: it consolidates data to review it quickly and easily.
 It normally contains totals, tables, and graphs.

 - Exception Report: it identifies data outside of a normal condition.
 This condition is called exception criteria.
 It defines normal activity or status range.

 A decision support system (DSS) is used to analyze data and make decisions.
 Different managers require different types of information.
 DSS provides information for different types of users according to their needs.
 The programs that analyze data are known as online analytical processing (OLAP) applications.